dpinela/HollowKnight.RandoMapMod/README.md

 - If you want the complete Map with all the Pins, then click "Reveal Full Map" in the Pause Menu.

 # Full Features
-- Along with `CTRL-M` you can also talk to Elderbug a few times to enable the mod.
+- Along with `CTRL-M`, you can also talk to Elderbug a few times to enable the mod.

 - The World Map will now show Pins for every item check.
     - Big Pins means the items are reachable according to RandomizerMod's logic